stsiwo/seo_overview/README.md

   - also, it can be understood as how the flow of a page's ranking power passes from one link to another.
 If a very authoritative page includes a followed link to a smaller site's article, it can be interpreted as a vote of confidence for the linked page, passing a certain amount of authority via that followed link.
   - if you get a backlink from famouse website, you get higher link equity and your site tend to be get higher rank. although there are a lot of other ranking factors.
   - Link Equity is determined by the facts like relevancy between one page and another, the site (put the link) is authoritative (e.g., famouse), is the link is followed, and so on. check [this](https://moz.com/learn/seo/what-is-link-equity) for more detail.
+  - __cornerstone content__: an aggregated/summary page for other several detail pages

 here are important concepts of SEO